Recent Publications

 • Guest editor with Michael Bernath, "Cracks in the Foundation: The Fourteenth Amendment and its Limits,” introduction to special issue of the Journal of the Civil War Era 10 no. 2 (March 2020): 1-4.

-• “Sources and Citizenship in the Antebellum U.S.: A View from Abroad” Law & History Review (forthcoming, 2025).
+• “Sources and Citizenship in the Antebellum U.S.: A View from Abroad” Law & History Review (Published online February 17, 2025).